ARM-software/arm-trusted-firmware/docs/getting_started/porting-guide.rst

 - **ARM_ETHOSN_NPU_FW_IMAGE_BASE** and **ARM_ETHOSN_NPU_FW_IMAGE_LIMIT**

+  Defines the physical address range that the NPU's firmware will be loaded into and executed from.

+- Configure the platforms TrustZone Controller (TZC) with appropriate regions of protected memory.
+At minimum this must include a region for the NPU's firmware code and a region for protected inference data, and these must be accessible using the NSAIDs defined above.

+- Include the NPU firmware and certificates in the FIP.

-- Provide FCONF entries to configure the image source for NPU firmware (and certificates).
+- Provide FCONF entries to configure the image source for the NPU firmware and certificates.

 - Add MMU mappings such that: